midiaIDorg/midiaID/README.md

 If you want to inspect the contents of the midiaID container, tap `./run_stable /bin/bash`.

 If you want to use the experimental pipeline, exchange `stable` for `experimental` in all steps above.
+We recommend doing that in a separate folder to avoid overwriting previously created configs.

+# Folder structure:

+* `configs`

+Here we keep all the pipeline configuration files.
+Installing pipeline will fill it with the right content.

+* `credentials`

+Here you can optionally keep AWS and ssh credentials that the pipeline `midia_fetch` module can use to automate pulling down data.

+* `fastas`

+Here we keep fasta files used in the pipeline.
+Some can be automatically pulled down from our [website](https://bioputer.mimuw.edu.pl/~matteo/fastas).

+* `midia_dev`

+Folder used for docker-based pipeline development.

+* `outputs`

+Folder containing final pipeline outputs.

+* `P`, `partial`, `tmp`

+Folders with temporary pipeline outputs.

+* `snakemake`

+Folder with `snakemake` internals, internally corresponding to `.snakemake`.

+* `spectra`

+Folder where to put the raw data.

 # Running a pipeline